A Survey on Video Diffusion Models: Video Generation

 PYoCo~\cite{pyoco} acknowledges that directly extending the image noise prior to video can yield suboptimal outcomes in T2V tasks.
 As a solution, it intricately devises a video noise prior and fine-tune the eDiff-I~\cite{e-diff} model for video generation.
 The proposed noise prior involves sampling correlated noise for different frames within the video.
 The authors validate that the proposed mixed and progressive noise models are better suited for T2V tasks.

-$\bullet$ \textbf{Datasets Contribution} VideoFactory~\cite{videofactory} takes note of the low resolution and watermark presence in the previously widely used WebVid~\cite{webvid} dataset.
-As a response, it constructs a large-scale video dataset, HD-VG-130M, consisting of 130 million video-text pairs from open-domain sources.
-This dataset is collected from HD-VILA~\cite{hd-vila} via BLIP-2~\cite{blip2} caption, which claims high resolution and is devoid of watermarks.
-Additionally, VideoFactory introduces a swapped cross-attention mechanism to facilitate interaction between the temporal and spatial modules, resulting in improved temporal relationship modeling.
-Trained on this high-definition dataset, the approach presented in the paper is capable of generating high-resolution videos at ($1376\times768$) resolution.
+FlexiFilm~\cite{FlexiFilm} introduces a temporal conditioner and a resampling strategy to maintain consistency between multimodal conditions and the generated videos.
+These strategies enhance consistency between generated videos and multimodal conditions, and address overexposure to produce videos up to 30 seconds long.

 VidRD~\cite{VidRD} introduces the Reuse and Diffuse framework, which iteratively generates additional frames by reusing the original latent representations and following the previous diffusion process.
-Furthermore, it utilizes static images, long videos and short videos when constructing the video-text dataset.
-For static images, dynamic aspects are introduced through random zoom or pan operations.
-Short videos~\cite{kinetic} are annotated using BLIP-2~\cite{blip2} labeling for categorization, while long videos~\cite{videolt} are first segmented and then annotated based on MiniGPT-4~\cite{minigpt} to retain the required video clips.
-The construction of diverse categories and distributions within video-text datasets proves to be effective of enhancing the quality of video generation.
+In this way, it can generate long videos.

 $\bullet$ \textbf{Efficient Training} ED-T2V~\cite{edt2v} utilizes LDM~\cite{stablediffusion} as its backbone and freezes a substantial portion of parameters to reduce training costs.
 It introduces identity attention and temporal cross-attention to ensure temporal coherence.
 The approach proposed in this paper manages to lower training costs while maintaining comparable T2V generation performance.